MayureshShilotri/MayureshShilotri/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on *BrowserStack*
-- 🌱 I’m currently learning *React*
+- 🌱 I’m currently learning AI
-- 💬 Ask me about PreSales, product, marketing, user experience
+- 💬 Ask me about Sales Engineering, Product, Data, Marketing, UX
 - 📫 How to reach me: [mail](mailto:mayuresh.shilotri@gmail.com)

 I have bootstrapped for 3-member founder teams - to work in companies sized 100,000+ people.
 Experienced in raising funds from Angels and VCs.
 I have seen the life-cycle of businesses from inception to successful exit multiple times.
 I have worked and experienced different aspects of business - strategic, commercial, people, creative, financial and delivery.